 Visiting a Doctor Without a CPR Card

 If you are a current student and do not yet have a CPR card, you will need to pay for your doctor’s visit, which may cost between 350-500 DKK.
 You will need to pay in cash, so please have this money ready before going to your appointment.
-However, if you keep the receipt and fill out an insurance claim form, in most cases you can get your money back.
-As a student at DIS Copenhagen, most visits to the doctor, hospitalization, prescriptions, and prescribed medicine are covered by the DIS student insurance.
+However, if you keep the receipt and fill out an insurance claim form, you can be reimbursed.
+As a student at DIS Copenhagen, visits to a medical doctor, hospitalization, prescriptions, and prescribed medicine are covered by the DIS student insurance.
 Read more about DIS Insurance and how to fill out a form here.
 If you have questions, ask at the Student Life Information Desk during drop-in hours or by emailing them at firstname.lastname@example.org or the Care Team at email@example.com.

 If you do not have a CPR card yet, you can still call the medical advice line at 1813 and go to the emergency room; however, you may have a more difficult time getting a doctor to see you in a non-emergency situation.
 The list of doctors below are those that frequently see DIS students before having a CPR number.
 They are located within the city of Copenhagen.
 Inclusion in this list does not indicate endorsement, as DIS has not done a formal review of these providers.

 Note that appointments can only be made over the telephone during specific calling hours.
 If you have questions, please ask Student Life, or send an email to firstname.lastname@example.org.